dsx75/ArkaniaTweaks/README.md

 * Increased amount (x2, x3) of spell points (during level ups)
 * Increased amount (x2, x3) of movable points (during level ups)

+### Usage

+To apply tweaks - run the ArkaniaTweaks.exe and follow instructions on the screen.

+You have to start new game and create new characters.

+To revert changes - right click on the game in your Steam library and select "Properties" - "Local files" - "Verify integrity of game files".

+If you installed the game in C:\Program Files directory, you may have to run the exe as the administrator.

 ### Requirements

 * .NET Framework 4.7.2